mnj98/AI-Backgrounds/README.md

 ## Implementation
 The implementation is broken into two main parts: front-end and back-end.
 The front end is implemented in Angular, a TypeScript framework for building web-apps.
+Please review the following sections and code comments for more details.

 ### Angular
 The code for the Angular components can be